 Do specify these overrides then

-queryAsAtretains control over the cut-off for fund configuration changes, such as to CoAs, posting rules, recipes and so on.Do not specify these overrides then LUSID sets them to the same as
+queryAsAtretains control over the cut off for changes to fund settings, such as to the CoA, posting rules, recipes and so on.Do not specify these overrides then LUSID sets them to the same as

 For example, you could call the UpsertDiaryEntryTypeValuationPoint API to create a VP for a fund’s OFFICIAL NAV type as follows: